AI in Production will take place over two days, split into a day of workshops and a day of

 Speakers will be announced in the coming months.

-Click on an button to read the corresponding abstract.
+Click on an button to read the

 Talks